 Graham Irwin: My music

 Here is a selection of videos of some of my music (latest additions first).
-My musical taste is mostly British and Irish folk, both traditional and contemporary.
+My musical taste is mostly, but not exclusively, British and Irish folk, both traditional and contemporary.
+I have taken inspiration from Steeleye Span, John Kirkpatrick, Ian Campbell, John Conolly, Shirley Collins, The Albion Band, Fairport Convention, Strawhead, Martin Carthy and many others.
 I shall be adding a new video each week.

-The Bonny Labouring Boy - a traditional British folk song
+The Banks Of Sweet Primroses - a traditional English folk song (3:47)

-The Juice Of The Barley - a traditional Irish drinking song
+Whiskey In The Jar - a popular traditional Irish folk song (3:46)

-I have developed a simple script to aid transposing chord sequences for song and tunes.
+I have developed a simple script to aid transposing chord sequences for songs and tunes.
 You can try it here.